Namecoindotcom/dot-bit-addon/README.md

 This is bit domain proxy addon for firefox!!

-Replace the text "<YOUR PAC FILE URL>" with your pac file url.
+Just Replace the text "YOUR PAC FILE URL" in "dotbit1.js" file with your pac file url and you are done.

+Thank you